 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Charlevoix is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Charlevoix is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Charlevoix who work in office and administrative support (19.27%), sales jobs (14.14%), and food service (9.35%).

 Another notable thing is that Charlevoix is a major vacation destination.
 Much of the city’s population is seasonal: many people own second homes and only live there part-time, during the vacation season.
 The effect on the local economy is that many of the businesses are dependent on tourist dollars, and may operate only during the high season.
 As the vacation season ends, Charlevoix’s population drops significantly, such that year-round residents will notice that the city is a much quieter place to live.

 The people who call Charlevoix home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Charlevoix residents report their race to be White, followed by Asian.
-Important ancestries of people in Charlevoix include English, Irish, French , and Dutch.
+The greatest number of Charlevoix residents report their race to be White, followed by Native American.
+Important ancestries of people in Charlevoix include English, French , Dutch, and Irish.

 The most common language spoken in Charlevoix is English.
-Other important languages spoken here include Vietnamese and German.
+Other important languages spoken here include German and Vietnamese.